VeiledTee/Bre3Der/README.md

 ## Getting Started

 ### Download
-I'd recommend downloading the entire repository by clicking ``Code`` and then the ``Download`` option.
+I'd recommend downloading the entire repository by clicking ``Code`` and then the ``Download Zip`` option.
 If you don't want to download everything, you'll need the following files/folders to get Bre3Der working:
 * ``Bre3Der.py``
 * ``requirements.txt``
 * Shapes folder